 David DuBois, PhD, associate dean for research and professor of community health sciences, is an expert on mentoring relationships and self-esteem development for school-age children and adolescents as well as the evaluation of programs for these age groups.
 He studies mentoring and self-esteem promotion interventions that are provided to youth in schools and other parts of the community.
 His research has shown that these types of programs can promote resilience and holistic positive development, particularly for youth from under-resourced families and communities.

-Jennifer Hebert-Beirne, PhD, assistant professor of community health sciences, partners with stakeholders in Chicago community neighborhoods to explore how to build community health capacity to promote health in high hardship neighborhoods.
+Jennifer Hebert-Beirne, PhD, associate professor of community health sciences, partners with stakeholders in Chicago community neighborhoods to explore how to build community health capacity to promote health in high hardship neighborhoods.
 This involves multilevel approaches to addressing issues relating to people, places and insuring equitable opportunity (schools, work, transportation, health care, child care).
 Her work includes leadership on the Community Engagement Core of the ChicAgo Center for Health and EnvironmenT (CACHET) working in partnership with the Southeast Environmental Task Force on the development of a computer application to track community identified perceived environmental hazards.
 This inventory will be used to advocate of policy, systems and environmental change strategies to fight environmental racism in Chicago.

 Uchechi Mitchell, PhD, assistant professor of community health sciences, focuses on racial/ethnic disparities in the health and wellbeing of older adults.
 She uses data from large, national surveys to identify the pathways leading to disparities in psychosocial outcomes (e.g., hopelessness) and biomarkers of physiological functioning (e.g., allostatic load, inflammation).
 Her research highlights the role of stress, social support and coping in maintaining health and important health resources, like consumer technology.

-Naoko Muramatsu, PhD, associate professor of community health sciences, is an expert on home and community-based services, caregiving and the workforce serving the aging.
+Naoko Muramatsu, PhD, professor of community health sciences, is an expert on home and community-based services, caregiving and the workforce serving the aging.
 She is passionate about improving the well-being of aging populations and the quality of long-term care systems.
 Her research focuses on understanding how place impacts aging, health, work, and caregiving experiences of diverse populations nationally and globally.
 Her current research develops cost-effective, sustainable community-based health promotion programs in partnership with older adults, caregivers, community-based organizations, and multidisciplinary research teams.
 Her teaching interests include aging, health, and health care, and research methods.

-Alisa Velonis, PhD, assistant professor of community health sciences, works toward solution-focused responses to intimate partner and gender-based violence.
+Alisa Velonis, PhD, associate professor of community health sciences, works toward solution-focused responses to intimate partner and gender-based violence.
 Much of her current work aims to improve health care systems’ ability to identify and respond to partner violence, especially through the use of implementation science and mobile technology, and demonstrates the importance of investing in the early stages of implementation readiness to create successful screening and response programs.
 Her teaching interests include reproductive health, gender-based violence, realist methodology, community health assessment and program evaluation.